-For the time being, in-person in-building worship will be postponed until December.
+For the time being, in-person in-building worship has been postponed due to COVID-19 precautions.

 At St. Stephen’s, we will celebrate one online service each Sunday and Morning Prayer throughout the week.

 - Sunday Morning Prayer with the Episcopal Churches of Goldsboro (see our weekly newsletter for the Zoom link and link to service bulletin).

 We also offer several online Faith Formation opportunities such as:

 - Morning Prayer with the Rev. Alan Neale

 Alan Neale will be saying Morning Prayer Tuesday-Friday at 9:15 a.m. via Zoom (please contact Alan Neale for the Zoom link).
 If you can, please have a

 - Intergenerational Formation — While we cannot gather and wonder together in our wonderful Godly Play room, we recognize that children, families, and people of all ages may be looking for ways to engage in Sunday School.
 We are excited to bring you The Beatitudes: An Illustrated Curriculum.
 It is an intergenerational twelve-session verse by verse study of the Beatitudes from the Gospel of Matthew.
 This is not intended to take the place of our Adult Formation of The Wired Word.
 Rather, this is an additional option for families or anyone looking for a flexible, adaptable way to engage with scripture.
 Xena Morrison will lead the study virtually, but the pre-recorded videos and support materials can be accessed at a time that suits you best.
 It is a fun, engaging curriculum that studies the beatitudes through art, reflection, and discussion.
 Please register here.